ironbar/arc25/docs/05_Solution_Summary.md

 <!-- intelligence vs skill --->
 Humans (and that includes many AI researchers) tend to confuse skill with intelligence.
 This happens because when a person shows a great level of skill, for example at chess, we can be very certain that the person is intelligent.
 Skill and intelligence are very correlated in humans because humans do not know chess at birth, they have to learn how to play it.
-Thus if a person is able to achieve a great level of skill at chess, it's because it has been able to acquire that skill more efficiently than other persons.
+Thus if a person is able to achieve a great level of skill at chess, it's because it has been able to acquire that skill more efficiently than other people.
 However, in the case of machines that correlation is totally broken.
 Given some task like play chess, it is possible to achieve an arbitrary level of skill by using unlimited priors, training data and compute.
 But that machine would only be capable of playing chess and nothing more, its adaptation capacity is very limited and thus its intelligence is very limited as well.